A Quantum Algorithm with Polylogarithmic Depth per Trotter Step for the Extended Hubbard Model: Abstract

 \section{Abstract}

-The extended Hubbard model on a two-dimensional lattice captures key physical phenomena, but is challenging to simulate due to the presence of long-range interactions.
-In this work, we present an efficient quantum algorithm for simulating the time evolution of this model.
-Our approach, inspired by the fast multipole method, approximates pairwise interactions by interactions between hierarchical levels of coarse-graining boxes.
-We discuss how to leverage recent advances in two-dimensional neutral atom quantum computing, supporting non-local operations such as long-range gates and shuttling.
+The extended Hubbard model on a two-dimensional lattice captures key physical phenomena, but its simulation remains challenging because long-range interactions give rise to a large number of interaction terms.
+Here we present Q2FMM, an efficient quantum algorithm for simulating this model within the Trotter product formula.
+Inspired by the fast multipole method, Q2FMM replaces site-site interactions with interactions between hierarchical coarse-grained boxes across multiple length scales.
+In addition, the multipole expansions of boxes are reused for their parent boxes, further enhancing the efficiency.
+To enable this hierarchical reuse coherently, we design a reversible quantum circuit that removes garbage information through uncomputing.
 The resulting circuit depth for a single Trotter step scales polylogarithmically with system size.